wagnermello/scss-app-resizer/README.md

 <h4>filename: _scale-function.scss</h4>

 <p>This is the function that can scale any element.
-When the view port changes 128px, the class atribute value of an element will scale proportionally.
+When the view port changes 128px, the css atribute value of an element will scale proportionally.
 For example: if you develop a page with 1280px of width size, and apply this function in an image width, the image will scale proportionally in larger scales.